 This review is from April 2018.
-The current cast now features Martin Kemp (as Billy Flynn); Alexandra Burke will play Roxie Hart from 13 August to 14 October.
-Check official website for full cast details; Duncan James will take over the role of Billy Flynn from Sep 10.
+The current cast now features Duncan James (as Billy Flynn) until Nov 17; Alexandra Burke will play Roxie Hart until Nov 10.
+Todrick Hall will play Billy Flynn from Nov 19 until the end of the run.
+Check official website for full cast details.

 Charing Cross Road

 Average User Rating